toy coin funnel

 Churches have three aspects that are uniquely different than stores, restaurants, museums, and other locations that use Wells to raise money for charities.
 The first two are advantages and the third is a disadvantage.

-1) Churches have the ability to communicate to members before and during a fund raising event or campaign.
+Churches have the ability to communicate to members before and during a fund raising event or campaign.
 Stores can't do that and depend only on casual walk-by customers to toss in coins.
+This advantage is described in more detail in our strategy recommendations.

-Click here to read how the church in Loma Linda raised $40,979 in one day!
+Click here to read how a church raised $40,979 in one day!

-Because of the first two aspects, churches can raise much larger amounts of money with their Wishing Wells than store placements.
-The current one-day record for a small church is in Canyonville Oregon where they raised $7,532 on a Sunday for a grand piano.
-A large church (2,000 attendance pictured above) raised $40,979 in one day.
-We describe how they did that in our church strategy suggestions and other documents.
-(This link opens in a separate browser so you don't lose your place on this page.)
+Because of the first two positives, churches can raise much larger amounts of money with their Wishing Wells than store placements.
+We describe how to do that in our church strategy suggestions and other documents.
+(This link opens in a separate browser so you won't lose your place on this page.)

 For example, one of the suggestions for a planned event is that a church can invite its members to, "Bring all the loose change from your home next Sunday."
 The average home in America has over $50 worth of coins, most of it usually on Dad's dresser!
 But children also can get involved hunting for coins in seat cushions and the laundry room.
 We provide several other suggestions in our strategy page linked above.

-The Church Loan Option takes the disadvantage mentioned above and turns it into a huge positive.
+The Outreach Loan Option takes the disadvantage mentioned above and turns it into a huge positive.
 Whether your church has 50 members, or 5,000 members, this option will be great for you.

-You can loan your Well to other churches, schools, charities, and fund-raising events in your city WITH YOUR NAME ON IT as illustrated in the pictures on this page.
+You can loan your Well to schools, charities, libraries, service clubs, and other fund-raising events in your city WITH YOUR NAME ON IT as illustrated in the pictures on this page.

-Schools will want it for their athletic events, other churches will want to use it for their special fund raising projects, and all other charities and organizations in town will use it for their events.
+Schools will want it for their athletic events and all other charities and organizations in town will use it for their events.
 These include mainstream charities like Habitat for Humanity, Red Cross, Boy and Girl Scouts, YMCA's, United Way, Humane Societies, etc.; and also libraries, civic events in the town square; service clubs like Rotary, Lions, and Kiwanis; and corporate events.
 These are all great places for your church's name and invitation to be seen.

 Simple Logistics